 Well, this should be mentioned at the end but I wanted to leave this quick note.
 Hybrid VPN services are examples of multiple VPN types bundled into one so as to provide features of all in one package.
 You will have to do your research with the respective hybrid VPN service that you come across.

 One such example is combining the features of IPSec and SSL so as to provide double security for its users.

 Please be aware that in case of hybrid VPN services the service providers might provide client-based custom software to accomplish the task but this might burn a hole in your market.
 Again, do your research!

 This is it (and it isn’t a Michael Jackson that I am referring too!).
 I had to wrap this up before it becomes overly boring.
 Henceforth, here is the last and final part of VPN Nirvana!

 Golden Tip: Please understand that at the end of the day it will be you who will know which VPN is best for you.
 Features, availability and functionality of a VPN service depends on your geographical location.
 A VPN service that does well in China might not do good for your if you move to Indonesia.
 Henceforth, it is suggested that you (please) go through this series and start your own research.
 Results will be fruitful if you stay intact throughout!

-Another suggested option is SSL which comes into play when users are accessing corporate network from non corporate systems like public places or homes etc. This is possible in case of SSL VPN as there is no client software required to run SSL VPN services.
-It is easy to use and quiet cheap when compared to its counterparts.
-If you have internet connection then you will easily have access to your data though it might not support all the applications that are part of your organisation’s list!
+Another suggested option is SSL which comes into play when users are accessing the corporate network from non-corporate systems like public places or homes etc. This is possible in case of SSL VPN as there is no client software required to run SSL VPN services.
+It is easy to use and quite cheap when compared to its counterparts.
+If you have an internet connection then you will easily have access to your data though it might not support all the applications that are part of your organization’s list!